The start of the day

 At the end of the day the children prepare to go home and await collection together, usually taking part in a music session or their story of the week.

-The white board outside the pre-school is filled out on a daily basis letting parents know what activities have been on offer for that day.
+The chalk board outside the Pre-School is filled out on a daily basis letting parents know what activities have been on offer for that day.
 Feedback is also given daily at collection by your child's Key Person.